qkfang/azure-ai-lab/docs/02-Azure-AI-Services/4-Speech.md

 Invoke Azure Speech service to read out text content in voice (text to speech).

-There is a `Speech` page (`apps\web\pages\speech\Speech.tsx`) on chatbot.
+There is a `Speech` page located here (`apps\web\pages\speech\Speech.tsx`) on the website.
 The page has an input textbox for text content, and a button to invoke AI Service and play voice output.

+1- Navigate to the page via `Explorer` and click the file to open it in the editor.

-Open above page in `VS Code` and replace the whole file with below code.
+2- Replace all text in the file with below code.

 ```